Chelsea sign France youngster Sarr

-"The opportunity to sign Malang was one we could not miss," Chelsea director Marina Granovskaia told the club's official website.
+"The opportunity to sign Malang was one we could not miss," Chelsea director Marina Granovskaia said.

 "He is a tremendous prospect and we will be monitoring him closely during his loan period, hoping he will soon be back at Chelsea.
 We are very happy to welcome him to the club today."